 Controversies in MRI use for men with elevated PSA levels.

 Controversial issues include doing an MRI on all men with elevated PSA levels, avoiding biopsies on PIRADS 3 lesions and possibly avoiding biopsies on all men with negative MRI readings.
 None of these sugggested policies are currently recommended.
 For example, 20% of PIRADS 3 lesions will show clinically significant (Gleason 4) disease on biopsy which is considered too high a number to miss.
 The degree of variability in image interpretation makes it difficult to be confident in MRI reports alone.
-Even in experienced centers of excellence for MRI, the negative predictive value (NPV) has been reported as 72% to 76% meaning that a negative MRI report will miss about one in four high grade prostate cancers.
+Even in experienced centers of excellence for MRI, the negative predictive value (NPV) has been reported as low as 72% to 76% meaning that a negative MRI report will miss about one in four high grade prostate cancers.

 When an MRI identifies a suspicious area, there are several ways to target or highlight the lesion for improved biopsies:

 If cancer is suspected, a prostate biopsy is usually performed.
 This is almost always done with transrectal ultrasound guidance to make sure that all areas of the prostate are adequately sampled.
 The most commonly used pattern is to take two specimens from each of three areas (base, mid-gland, and apex) on both sides.
 This is called a 12 core sextant biopsy.
 The purpose is to better identify the extent and exact location of the tumor.

 Prostatic imaging with MRI is becoming increasingly important, particularly in highly suspicious cases where the initial non-MRI guided biopsy was negative, instead of "saturation" biopsies.

 The Only Test that can Dependably and Conclusively Confirm a Cancer Diagnosis is Still a Histologically Positive Prostate Biopsy, Which Remains the Recommended Standard of Care.